Health, Safety & Security

 We require that students interning in international locations are covered by a comprehensive health insurance policy.
 Comprehensive coverage includes:

 - Medically necessary care (NOT just emergency care) while abroad

 - Coverage in their host country & during any travel you may take outside of their host country

 - Maximum benefit of at least $500,000 per year

 - Provide coverage when you return from the international internship that will cover any conditions contracted abroad

 We further require that students register their travel plans in the Cornell Travel Registry and print out a UnitedHealthcare Global (UHG) ID insurance card.
 UHG is an organization that provides medical evacuation in the event of an emergency.
 This is a free service provided to each Cornell student.
 You must have a Cornell net ID and password to login.

-In an emergency, you must call UnitedHealthcare Global ID Card as pre-approval is required for medical evacuation.
+In an emergency, you must call UnitedHealthcare Global as pre-approval is required for medical evacuation.
 The 24 hour number is (410) 453-6330, you may call collect.
-You should identify your child as a Cornell student and provide the Cornell group number #343211.
+You should identify yourself as a Cornell student and provide the Cornell group number #343211.